Would you like to master mental math using the Trachtenberg Method?

 Eventually, he escaped and taught his system of speed calculation to others with great success.

 The system itself is a set of mathematical operations.
-They allow you to solve arithmetic problems quickly.
+By using these operations, the steps of the Trachtenberg approach allow you to solve arithmetic problems quickly.

 How to Learn the Trachtenberg System